 - Confirm that the S3 objects use the STANDARD storage class.
-To restore objects to the STANDARD storage class, see How do I restore an S3 object that has been archived?
+To restore objects to the STANDARD storage class, see Restoring an archived object.

 - Confirm that the include and exclude patterns in the crawler configuration match the S3 bucket paths.